-DWCs are located in government office space in Ipswich, Robina, Maroochydore and Logan.
+DWCs are located in government office space in Ipswich, Robina, Maroochydore, Logan and Cannon Hill.

-Each DWC maintains a high standard of hygiene and is cleaned 3 times a day.
+Each DWC maintains a high standard of hygiene and is regularly cleaned.
 They have cleaning stations with disinfectant wipes and sprays as well as alcohol-based hand sanitisers so staff can clean their workspace before and after each use.
-All DWCs observe the 1.5 metre physical distancing requirements.
+All DWCs observe the physical distancing requirements.

 Requirements to register

 You need to register to work at a DWC.
 You must have:

 - a Queensland Government photo ID security pass